 Best renters insurance for coverage options: Travelers

 - Long list of ways to enhance a basic policy

 - No option for policyholders to make monthly payments

-Travelers is the best option for renters in Kentucky who want to customize their policies by adding different forms of protection to those included in a standard plan.
-Compared to the other companies we reviewed, Travelers offered many more options for extra coverage, also called endorsements.
+Travelers is the best option for renters in Kentucky who want to customize their policies by adding different forms of protection to a standard plan.
+Compared to the other companies we reviewed, Travelers offers many more options for extra coverage, also called endorsements.

 Besides the property and liability protections provided in a standard Travelers renters insurance policy, you could add the following endorsements: